Dashboard Single Sign-on

 Dashboard URL

 A service broker must return a URL for dashboard_url in response to a provision request.
-Cloud Controller clients exposes this URL to users. dashboard_url can be found in the response from Cloud Controller to create a service instance, enumerate service instances, space summary, and other endpoints.
+Cloud Controller clients expose this URL to users. dashboard_url can be found in the response from Cloud Controller to create a service instance, enumerate service instances, space summary, and other endpoints.

 You can go to the service dashboard at the URL provided by dashboard_url, initiating the OAuth login flow.